kshoji-nt/BmZuc_cleavage/README.md

 #### randomized_seq_analysis/
 This directory contains the code required for the analysis of silkworm endogenous piRNAs.

+#### plot_biochemical_data
+This script contains the code required for plot and statistical analysis of biochemical analysis.

 ## Requirement:
 Data analysis was performed using cutadapt, Bowtie, bedtools, samtools, and R.
-R packages used include: ggplot2, RcolorBrewer, Biostrings.
+R packages used include: ggplot2, RcolorBrewer, Biostrings, coin, lsr, dplyr.